 Possibly Ineffective for

-- Serious kidney disease.
+- Serious kidney disease (end-stage renal disease or ESRD).
 Taking blond psyllium by mouth does not improve serious kidney disease.

 Insufficient Evidence for

-- Colorectal cancer.
+- Colon cancer, rectal cancer.
 Population research suggests that people who consume more blond psyllium in the diet might have a lower chance of dying from colorectal cancer.

 - Some types of cancer.